smartrus/certified-jenkins-engineer-study-guide/certified-jenkins-engineer.md

 ## Sample Questions

-_1. By definition, what does a Continuous Delivery pipeline consist of?_
+1. By definition, what does a Continuous Delivery pipeline consist of?

 _A.
 Backlog items_